 Poultry Litter in Oklahoma

-The Oklahoma Litter Market website serves as a communication link for buyers, sellers and service providers of poultry litter.
-Marketing poultry litter to more distant nutrient-deficient areas or for further processing offers one solution to the litter surplus problem associated with high production areas.
-The goal of this site is to provide educational materials, maps, guides, practical information and avenues of contact with producers, buyers, sellers and service providers.
+The Oklahoma Litter Market website serves as a communication resource linking buyers and sellers of poultry litter.
+Marketing poultry litter to more distant nutrient-deficient areas or for further processing offers one solution to the litter surplus issue associated with high production areas.
+The Oklahoma Litter Market participant listings are added and maintained throughout the year on the website.

 Benefits of Protecting Riparian Areas

 One of the most important aspects of a riparian area is the benefit to wildlife.
 Not only do riparian areas provide food and shelter, but they act as travel corridors between increasingly segmented habitats.

 The main threat to wildlife today is habitat loss.
 Riparian areas provide two major habitats: aquatic and terrestrial.
 The aquatic habitat consists of perennial streams and wetlands.
 Vegetation in the riparian area affects the water temperature which influences fish.
 Vegetation is also a source of food for invertebrates which are the basis of the food chain.
 If protecting the fishery is important, maintaining the vegetation within twenty-five feet of the shoreline is important.

 Providing habitat for land-based wildlife is another important function of a riparian area.
 Generally, the riparian area contains a diversity of structure which increases the number and kind of animal species present.
 Diversity of structure refers to diversity in the type and age of vegetation.